 - NG-RAN detects network timing synchronization degradation or failure based on implementation-specific means.

-- NG-RAN informs UEs about the time synchronization status by providing additional time synchronization status information (e.g. clock class and information about traceability to UTC) to UEs in SIB or using dedicated RRC.
+- NG-RAN informs UEs about the time synchronization status by providing additional time synchronization status information (e.g., relevant PTP dataset members such as clockClass, and information about traceability to UTC) to UEs in SIB or using dedicated RRC.

-- If a UE receives the updated time synch status information, and a co-located DS-TT has been configured by the network to send time information using (g)PTP messages to devices attached to the DS-TT, then the DS-TT updates the (g)PTP information (e.g. updates clock class and UTC traceability in (g)PTP) based on the information received from NG-RAN.
+- If a UE receives the updated time synch status information, and a co-located DS-TT has been configured by the network to send timing information using (g)PTP messages to devices attached to the DS-TT (see case (b) in TS 23.501 [y], clause 5.27.1.7), then the DS-TT updates the (g)PTP information (e.g., updates clockClass and other relevant parameters in (g)PTP) based on the information received from NG-RAN.

 Editor's note: It is FFS how to ensure that all PTP ports (i.e. DS-TTs) in the PTP instance in 5GS are sending the same value of ClockQuality in the Announce messages.

-- If TSCTSF has determined UEs impacted by RAN or UPF time synchronization status degradation or improvement (see above) and NW-TT is configured to generate (g)PTP messages for any of the impacted UEs, then TSCTSF instructs the NW-TT to update the PTP clock class and traceability info for the (g)PTP messages for the impacted UEs based on the time synch status information.
+- If TSCTSF has determined UEs impacted by RAN or UPF time synchronization status degradation or improvement (see above) and NW-TT is configured to generate (g)PTP messages (see case (a) in TS 23.501 [y], clause 5.27.1.7) for any of the impacted UEs, then TSCTSF instructs the NW-TT to update the PTP clock class and traceability info for the (g)PTP messages for the impacted UEs based on the time synch status information.

 Editor's note: It is FFS how the TSCTSF can instruct the NW-TT to update the PTP clock class that is sent in Announce messages.